Mooyyy/Data-Structure-Java/Queue/README.md

 The item added most recently, then, is at the back of a queue.
 The item that was added earliest is at the *front* of a queue.

+QueueIn() function is used when inserting element / data in the queue.
 ```
 QueueIn()
 {